Adityas266/Alarm-Clock-with-GUI/README.md

 # Alarm Clock with GUI

-This project is an Alarm Clock with a Graphical User Interface (GUI) built using Python and Tkinter library.
+This project is an Alarm Clock with a Graphical User Interface (GUI) built using Python.

 ## Overview